IDme/ID.me-WebVerify-SDK-iOS/.github/CONTRIBUTING.md

 ###### Code style and conventions

-We try to follow our [swift style guide](https://github.com/github/objective-c-style-guide).
+We try to follow GitHub's [Objective-C style guide](https://github.com/github/objective-c-style-guide).
 Following it is not strictly necessary to contribute and to have a pull request accepted but project maintainers try to follow it.

 ### Feature proposal